Skip to main content

 Patients with stable CKD stage 3-4 have a 5-year cardiovascular risk of > 15% and reducing blood pressure is a key part of their overall management.8 Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) are recommended as first-line antihypertensive therapy, with the addition of a calcium channel blocker as required.8

-Higher target blood pressures have previously been tolerated in patients with CKD, but recent guidance suggests that more aggressive blood pressure targets of < 130/80 mmHg are not only appropriate but recommended to reduce risk in this patient group.9
+Higher target blood pressures have previously been tolerated in patients with CKD, but guidance suggests that more aggressive blood pressure targets of < 130/80 mmHg are not only appropriate but recommended to reduce risk in this patient group.9

 You recommend that Mrs B starts treatment with amlodipine 5mg and ask her to have a blood test in two weeks, then return to see you for blood pressure assessment.
 She will also let you know of any new complaints and you alert her to common side effects such as facial flushing or leg swelling.